7 Tips for Preventing Wounds on Your Feet

 If you have diabetes or poor circulation, small cuts and scrapes won’t always heal, or they won’t heal fast enough to prevent infection.
 And if you also suffer from reduced nerve function, you might not feel any pain – or even notice the problem at all – unless you are making the effort to check every day.

 Don’t just look, but feel along areas you might not be able to see.
-You might want to ask a loved one for help if you need it, or tools such as selfie sticks or small mirrors can be useful in seeing hard-to-reach areas!
+You may want to ask a loved one for help if you need it, or tools such as selfie sticks or small mirrors can be useful in seeing hard-to-reach areas.

 On the other side of the coin, moisturize your skin to keep it from drying out and cracking, which can open the way for ulcers.
 Once again, though, do not apply too much moisturizer between your toes!
 Moisturize; don’t swamp.